Elevator pitch ideas for small UK businesses.

 Networking can be a great opportunity to meet professionals and build industry connections.
 People at all stages of their careers, whether junior or senior, can benefit from networking.

-But before you develop your networking pitch, it can help to have an idea of why you want to network.
-Are you looking for a new role, or are you hoping for advice on a business decision?
-Whatever your needs, it can help inform how you approach your networking pitch.
+But, before you develop your pitch, it can help to have an idea of why you want to network.
+Are you looking for a new role, or hoping for advice on a business decision?
+Whatever your needs, this can help inform how you approach your networking pitch.

 More elevator pitch samples to inspire your own.